 An additional step that can also improve the quality of the final results is to test the level of cleanliness in the base material before starting the electro nickel plating process.

-Are you looking for zinc nickel plating services?
 At EC Williams we supply plating to all sectors of industry.
 This includes automotive, rail, power generation, power transmission, domestic and industrial appliances.
-We are one of the country’s leading zinc nickel plating companies.
+We are a leading zinc nickel electroplating company in the UK.
 Therefore we can give you advice on what type of nickel plating will best suit your application and desired results.

-If you have any questions regarding the alkaline zinc nickel plating process, be sure to give us a call on 0121 236 2524.
+If you have any questions regarding the nickel plating process, be sure to give us a call on 0121 236 2524.

 You might also be interested in Zinc Nickel Electroplating in the Automotive Industry.